 AAA Editor Notes

-The elegant, manicured grounds feature such specialty gardens as Marie's Butterfly Trail, the Cactus Garden and the Daylily and Daffodil Display Garden.
+The elegant, manicured grounds feature such specialty gardens as Marie's Butterfly Trail, Jack's Vegetable Garden and a herb garden.
 The Italian Garden showcases fountains, sculptures and a long pergola, while the Japanese Garden is accented by a 40-foot waterfall, stone lanterns, paths and bridges.
 In addition, an arboretum shelters more than 200 exotic species of trees and plants.

-Maymont also includes the Robins Nature & Visitor Center and the Children's Farm, home to chickens, cows, goats, sheep, rabbits and other animals.
+Maymont also includes the Robins Nature & Visitor Center and a farm, home to chickens, cows, goats, sheep, rabbits and other animals.
 Wildlife exhibits featuring native Virginia fauna, including black bears, a bobcat and various birds of prey, are scattered throughout a 40-acre valley.
-A carriage house built in 1904 displays a collection of period vehicles and related equipment, such as harnesses and sleigh bells.
+A carriage house built in 1904 displays a collection of period vehicles.
 Carriage rides are available by appointment; phone ahead for information.

 Guided tours are available.
 Picnicking is permitted.
 Food is available.